zebrunner/community-edition/docs/config-guide.md

 ### GitHub configuration

-To enable **pull rqeuest decoration** on your github repository you need to create a **GitHub App**, his purpose is to publish the sonarqube reports generated on the webhook event being processed as **checks** into the pull request itself on github.
+To enable **pull reqeuest decoration** on your github repository you need to create a **GitHub App**, his purpose is to publish the sonarqube reports generated on the webhook event being processed as **checks** into the pull request itself on github.

 #### Create a [GitHub App](https://developer.github.com/apps/about-apps/)